Contributing Writers | December 6, 2017 | No Comments

 The 0.3-mile climb to the summit of Shining Rock is technical but well worth it.
 I highly suggest catching the sunset at the top of the massive, white granite boulder.
 Be sure to bring a headlamp if you plan on climbing down in the dark.

 I chose to set up my tent for the evening on the soft pine needles at one of the tree-covered campsites at the base of Shining Rock.
-The evening was chilly, but we started a roaring fire in the stone campfire ring.
 This night we had the site to ourselves, which allowed us to hear the owls hooting nearby and the coyotes howling in the distance.

 The next morning we awoke to a light frost and, after a healthy breakfast of Snickers bars, we packed up camp.
 There wasn’t a cloud in the sky, which made for a beautiful view for our second time atop Shining Rock.
 After climbing down, we started on the 4.15-mile return trek towards the car.
 Traversing over Black Balsam Knob and admiring the fall colors convinced me to return to Art Loeb, but next time to hike it in its entirety.

 Editor’s note: This article was updated on Dec.
 18 to reflect the fact that campfires are prohibited in Shining Rock and Middle Prong Wilderness Areas.